Technology-Notes/GeForce-Now-Cloud-developer-wiki/GFN-Link-SDK-Methods.md

 `pchProviderId`	The Id of the 3rd Party Token Provider.

 _**Parameters**_<br/>
-`ppchToken`	The new token to update the GFN backend service.
+`pchToken`	The new token to update the GFN backend service.

 _**Return Value**_<br/>
 * `gleSuccess` On success